 We believe that by funding the very best in breast cancer research, we can ensure that by 2050 everyone who develops breast cancer will live – and live well.

-We are determined to make that vision a reality and, over more than 25 years, we’ve invested over £200 million in world-class research.
+We are determined to make that vision a reality and, over the last 30 years, we've invested over £200 million in world-class research.
 This has helped us to: